Brass for Africa

 - Unite = To unite people and community’s through music for positive social change

 - Empower – To use music as a tool to empower and transform the lives of at least 5000 children by 2020

 Registered Charity Number: 1149863

 Address: 65a Oxford Road, Wokingham, Berkshire RG41 2YHView charity accounts on the Charity Commission website

-The children of KampiringisaKampiringisa is Uganda’s only juvenile detention and rehabilitation facility, housing vu...
+The Children of KampiringisaKampiringisa is Uganda’s only juvenile rehabilitation facility, housing vulnerable stree...
 More